Siilsy/Piano/README.md

 - [Samplicity Bricasti M7 Impulses (Web Archive)](https://web.archive.org/web/20190201211631/http://www.samplicity.com/bricasti-m7-impulse-responses/)
   These range from 196MB to 409MB — too large to embed by default.

+⚠️ The file will be treated the same whether it’s mono, stereo, left channel, or right channel — so don’t worry too much about what exactly you’re importing.
+Sure, it may not be ultra-realistic, but it’s more than enough: it works well, it sounds fine, and it does the job.

 ---

 ## 🎵 SoundFonts & MIDI

-⚠️ SoundFonts may sound unusually quiet.
-Some `.sf2` files send instruments to reverb processors at only 11%, 5%, or even 1% volume.
+⚠️ Please note that the overall output level of some instruments — or even specific notes — may sound unexpectedly low.
+For example, in the best_for_low_data.sf2 soundfont, certain instruments are routed to the reverb effects processor at only 11% of their full level.
+As a result, they may sound up to 10 times quieter than expected.
+Others are sent at just 1%, making them almost inaudible.
-This is **not a bug**, it's the original design of the soundfont.
+🎧 This behavior is **not a bug**, nor an issue with this synthesizer — it’s part of the original design of the soundfont itself.
+While it may seem unusual, that’s how the author intended it.

 To mitigate this, the app includes a **toggle** to adjust how these effects are handled when they are activated in the effects window.
 You will find a button, either green or red and wihtout icon to activate / deactivate the inputs from `.sf2` files and only care about _your_ inputs.